Design

 Is Webflow Faster Than WordPress?

 Yes, in most real-world cases, Webflow delivers faster performance out of the box.
 It uses a built-in CDN, minified code, and optimized assets.
 There's no need to install caching plugins or configure extra hosting services.
+A real-world example: a SaaS company reduced load time from 3.8s to 1.1s after migrating from WordPress to Webflow.Why?
+Because Webflow generates optimized code and includes CDN, lazy loading, and asset minification by default.
+In Webflow vs WordPress comparison, WordPress often falls behind unless you invest heavily in hosting and performance plugins.
 In contrast, WordPress site speed depends heavily on your hosting plan, plugin stack, and caching setup.
 Bad plugin combinations or bulky themes and templates can make your site slow.

 Case study: A marketing agency switched from WordPress to Webflow and saw their average page load time drop from 4.3s to 1.2s.